amiteshrai/crypto-data-aggregator/README.md

-# crypto-data-apis
+# Crypto Data Apis

-Sample applications built using Python and APIs for crypto
+Sample applications built using Python and APIs